jdppettit/space-personal/README.md

 ## Installation

 1. Install git client `yum install git`
-2. `cd /srv && mkdir space && git clone https://github.com/silverp1/space-personal.git .`
+2. `mkdir /srv/space && cd /srv/space && git clone https://github.com/silverp1/space-personal.git .`
 3. Configure `virbr0` as a bridge interface, [this](http://www.linux-kvm.org/page/Networking) may be useful in accomplishing this.
 4. `./srv/space-personal/scripts/setup.sh` - This will install all dependencies, start necessary services and start Space.
 5. Navigate to `your.ip.address.here:10051/setup` to complete the setup process.